 You want a nice char on your vegetables, but you don’t want them to be burned on the outside and raw on the inside.
 For an ideal grilled vegetable, what you really want is a medium-high temperature, but how can you tell if your grill is medium-high?

 The easiest way may be with a point-and-shoot thermometer.
-Aim for 400-450 degrees Fahrenheit, and your vegetables will be perfectly cooked before you know it.
+Aim for 400-450 degrees Fahrenheit, and your vegetables will be expertly cooked before you know it.

 If, however, you don't want to invest in such a gadget, you can also guess if your grill is hot enough by holding your hand out, palm-down, about 4-5 inches from the grill (remove any jewelry first!)
 If you can hold your hand there for between 4 and 5 seconds before it becomes uncomfortable, you're good to go.